 In other words, you no longer need to click on the actual link, just placing your cursor over it to expose the URL is enough to launch the script and allow your computer to be infected.
 Oh, and then click through the same tired warning you’ve clicked through 100s of time before…

-This is a first for an Office based attack: no real “action” needs to be taken by the user, just a mouse over to kick it off.
-And, even though this has only been seen in PowerPoint, we will most likely see similar attacks using Word or Excel.
+This is a first for an Office based attack.
+No real “action” needs to be taken by the user, just a mouse over to kick it off.
+Even though this has only been seen in PowerPoint, we will most likely see similar attacks using Word or Excel.